 For extra resiliency, HOKA added 3 mm more of compression molded EVA (CMEVA) foam in the midsole from the previous Clifton.
 “Compression molded” means compressing a block of EVA (Ethylene Vinyl Acetate) foam inside a metal mold.
 While many brands are creating their midsole foams out of TPE, TPU, PEBA, and PEBAX, there’s absolutely nothing wrong with using EVA foam in 2024.
 It has an unfair stigma attached to it because some consider it “outdated.”
 It’s not.
 We don’t have to be running with “super” foams and plates for every run.
 Remember, the worst kind of snob is a running shoe snob.
 Plus, contrary to popular belief, a midsole foam isn’t the only component of the shoe.
 Crazy, right?!

 The shoe has an early stage MetaRocker™ for smooth heel-to-toe transitions.
-Honestly, I don’t notice the curved rocker, but I agree it’s a smooth ride and my feet don’t land “flat.”
-Perhaps the rocker sensation is just so smooth that it effortlessly blends in with my stride?
+Honestly, I don’t notice the curved rocker that much, compared to shoes with more pronounced rockers, but it’s still a smooth ride and my feet don’t land “flat.”
+The shoe’s stability makes for a more efficient ride without any wasted energy.

 Upper

-Unlike the standard width version of the previous Clifton I tried, I had no issues with the upper comfort or lockdown in the Clifton 9.
+Unlike the standard width version of the previous Clifton I tried, I had no issues with the upper comfort or lockdown in the standard Clifton 9.
 There’s a breathable engineered knit upper to thank for that.
 From the previous edition, HOKA removed overlays and hotmelts and added a plusher heel and streamlined tongue with single side medial gusset.
+I do wish the tongue was a bit longer to help ensure a secure lockdown more easily.

 Weight

 Although the weight decreased by only 0.14 oz (4 grams) from the Clifton 8, it was already a light shoe to begin with.
-Even still, with such a cushioned, plush ride, it’s crazy HOKA can get this shoe under 9 oz (8.7) for a men’s size 9.
-That certainly separates the daily trainer from similar ones on the market.
+With such a plush upper and cushioned ride, it’s crazy HOKA can get this shoe under 9 oz (8.7) for a men’s size 9.
+It’s one of the main highlights of the Clifton; you won’t find many other daily trainers with this weight.

 Outsole

 The improved outsole design has even more Durabrasion rubber, designed to extend the longevity of the outsole.
-And there’s plenty of it in high-wear areas.
-I’ve heard concerns about HOKA outsole durability in the past, and, although there’s some exposed foam, I expect to get close to 400 miles out of this Clifton.
+And there’s plenty of it in high wear areas.
+Fortunately, the additional rubber doesn’t make for a slower ride, unlike other shoes that insist on stuffing the bottom with inordinate amounts of rubber.
+I’ve heard concerns about HOKA outsole durability in the past, and, although there’s some exposed foam, I expect to get at least 400 miles out of this Clifton.

 Design